Propowershell/blog-preview-card-main/README.md

 - [Acknowledgements](#acknowledgements)

 ## Overview
-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS)).
+This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS)).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### Screenshot